 ESSENTIAL JOB FUNCTIONS/TYPICAL JOB DUTIES AND RESPONSIBILITIES

-Maintains a thorough understanding of the guidelines applicable to all institutional scholarship programs.
-Awards scholarships utilizing a methodology consistent with the NASFFA code of conduct
+Maintains a thorough understanding of the guidelines applicable to all institutional and State scholarship programs.
+Awards scholarships utilizing a methodology consistent with the NASFAA code of conduct

 Establishes accounts for third-party scholarships in conjunction with the Business Office.
 Works with the sponsors of third-party scholarships to insure funds are being disbursed in accordance with the parameters established by the sponsor.